canonical/craft-parts/docs/explanation/parts.rst

 ``build-packages`` properties.
 These specify lists of snaps and system packages to be installed before the part is built.

+Snaps are referred to by the names that they are identified in the Snap Store and can also include the channel information so that specific versions of snaps are used.
+For example, the ``juju`` snap could be specified as ``juju/stable``, ``juju/2.9/stable`` or ``juju/latest/stable`` to select different versions.

 System packages are referred to by the names that they are identified by on the host system, and they are installed using the host's native package manager, such as :command:`apt` or :command:`dnf`.